Asheville Academy, One of the Top Troubled Teen Programs in the Country, Guides Maine Girls Toward Success

 – School refusal

 – Anger Issues

 – Low Self Esteem

 Family Matters: Helping Maine Families Reconnect with their Daughters

-Asheville Academy for Girls utilizes a multi-step approach to family therapy in order to promote lasting change in our students.
+Asheville Academy utilizes a multi-step approach to family therapy in order to promote lasting change in our students.
 The first step is to remove the routine of stressors that might be affecting your daughter.
-Asheville Academy for Girls provides girls with the time and space needed for healing — our therapeutic approach allows girls to re-examine and rediscover themselves.
+Asheville Academy provides girls with the time and space needed for healing — our therapeutic approach allows girls to re-examine and rediscover themselves.
 Families are encouraged to participate in the process we offer flexible visit schedules, family workshops, and regular call-in sessions to ensure that families are always up-to-date on the child’s progress.

-Located in the mountains of North Carolina, Asheville Academy for Girls welcomes students from every state including Maine.
+Located in the mountains of North Carolina, Asheville Academy welcomes students from every state including Maine.
 One of the top troubled teen programs in the country, we help girls aged 10-14 overcome their struggles.
 For more information, call 1-800-264-8709 today!

 Resources for Maine Families Seeking Help

 NAMI The National Alliance on Mental Illness describes itself as a grassroots approach to improving mental health awareness.
 An organization that started small, the National Alliance on Mental Illness has now grown to become one of the best-recognized mental health organizations in the nation with branches all across the United States.

 Psychology.org Although Psychology.org is oriented toward mental health professionals and prospective students interested in psychology, the website offers a slew of useful information on the various aspects and fields in mental health.
 With Psychology.org, users can get an inside look into the inner workings of the mental health industry.